-Students are responsible for maintaining account balances and paying balances due.
-It is the student's responsibility to maintain an accurate billing address with the Student Services office.
-If an address is incomplete or inaccurate, the student may not receive an account statement and will pay additional late fees and interest.
+Students are responsible for reviewing account balances and paying balances that are due.
+It is the student's responsibility to maintain an accurate billing address with the Student Success Office.
+(Students may change their address on STInet).
+Once an account is past due and placed on hold, if an address is incomplete or inaccurate, the student may not receive an account statement and will pay additional late fees and interest if the account is forwarded to collections.